 First taxpayer's report.
-If you are reporting gallons of gasoline and diesel fuel that may again be subject to tax, you may need to file a first taxpayer's report.
+If you are reporting gallons of gasoline, diesel fuel, and kerosene that may again be subject to tax, you may need to file a first taxpayer's report.
 The report must contain all the information as shown in the Model Certificate C, Appendix C of Pub.
 510.